Kristaps Porzingis NBA Preview vs. the Nets

-The Boston Celtics, Kristaps Porzingis included, take on the Brooklyn Nets on Saturday at 8:00 PM ET.
+Kristaps Porzingis and his Boston Celtics teammates match up versus the Brooklyn Nets on Friday at 7:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Let's break down Porzingis' prop bets, and some stats and trends to help you find good wagers.
+Let's look at Porzingis' prop bets, and some stats and trends to help you make good wagers.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.